 As experienced editors know, the most valued photographers are those that deliver results consistently assignment after assignment.
-With a career that spans three decades, the last twelve years as a National Geographic magazine contract photographer, Brian Skerry has a track record that is unmatched with editorial stories related to the water.
+With a career that spans four decades, the last twenty years as a National Geographic magazine contract photographer, Brian Skerry has a track record that is unmatched with editorial stories related to the water.
 He regularly works in environments of extreme contrast shooting stories in shallow streams and ponds as well as beneath polar ice and remote tropical reefs.

 Behind the iconic images Brian has produced lies years of experience during which he has learned how to excel in any environment.
 He has cultivated relationships with leading scientists of every marine discipline as well as with fishermen, pilots, boat operators and dive guides in locations around the globe, creating a network of valuable talent that can be called upon during assignments.
 Working with this team of experts Brian is able to produce the finest photographs in the least amount of time, therefore reducing costs.